ndreynolds/ndreynolds.github.com/posts/2019-02-05-learning-haskell-via-advent-of-code.md

 regular expression for.
 One sign of this (or maybe the reason) is that you'll find Parsec bundled with GHC, but not any regex libraries.

-I actually quite like regexes (short ones, anyway) and I think they can be the right tool for a lot of jobs.
+I actually quite like regexps (short ones, anyway) and I think they can be the right tool for a lot of jobs.
 For example, Day 10 required parsing position and velocity pairs from the following input: